ajoshi-learn/spring-integration-learn/README.md

 #### Aggregator

-A _Aggregator_ waits for a group of correlated messages and merges them together when the group is complete.
+An _Aggregator_ waits for a group of correlated messages and merges them together when the group is complete.
 The correlation of the messages typically is based on a correlation ID, and the completion is typically related to the size of the group.

 ![aggregator](img/aggregator.jpg)